lucianpls/mod_retile/README.md

 ## PageSize X Y 1 C
   - Optional, the pagesize in pixels, in both files, defaults to 512x512

-## Projection prj
+## Projection string
-  - Optional, WM and GCS are recognized.
+  - Optional, in which case the bounding box has to be correct -- GCS, WGS84, EPSG:4326
+  -- WM, EPSG:3857, EPSG:3785
+  -- Mercator, EPSG:3395

 ## DataType type
   - Required if not unsigned byte.
 Valid values are Byte, Int16, UInt16, Int32, UInt32.
 Case insensitive

 ## SkippedLevels N
   - Optional, defaults to 0, counted from the top of the pyramid, in both files

 ## BoundingBox xmin,ymin,xmax,ymax
   - Optional, WMS style bounding box, defaults to 0 to 1 in both x and y.
 Floating point using decimal dot format, comma separated

+## ETagSeed base32_value
+  - A base32 64bit number, to be used as a seed for ETag generation

-# Directives only in the reproject configuration file
+# Directives valid only in the reproject configuration file

 ## EmptyTile size offset filename
   - Size is required, Offset defaults to zero and filename defaults to sourcepath